 Brine can be applied up to 48 hours in advance of an anticipated storm.
+As long as there is no rain forecasted prior to the storm event.

 Salt versus Brine

 Dry salt in frigid temperatures often just lies on top of the snow, blows around and takes a while to work.
 However, if you wet the salt with a substance such as brine, it sticks to the roadway better, which allows it to do its job.
 The Brine-enhanced salt also enables the mixture to work better in frigid temperatures.